Food Sensitivities 101

 If you are following an elimination plan based on food sensitivity testing or otherwise, we know that staying on track can be pretty challenging.
 Finding food products that are appropriate, modifying recipes, and going out to eat are all situations where you might feel overwhelmed.
 This blog and our Facebook page are dedicated to helping you find options that work with your sensitivities.
 If you have taken the Alcat test (and even if you haven’t and just want to learn more about food sensitivities), the following tutorials may be helpful:

 We also offer meal planning tools that can be customized for your food sensitivities and other food restrictions.
 And finally, our nutrition team is here to offer additional guidance and work with you to create a nutrition plan that fits your needs.
 Our 1-month membership includes 2 sessions with a nutrition expert, access to all of our educational materials, the meal planning tools mentioned above, and so much more.
-Interested in any of our services?
-Contact us at 855-773-8463 or by email at firstname.lastname@example.org.
+Interested in testing for food sensitivities or any of our other services?
+Contact us at 855-773-8463 or visit our online store.

 Eunice Holmes, RDN, LDN is a regular contributor to this blog and assistant nutrition manager for PreviMedica.
 Her favorite things are pretty food, being a cat lady without actually having a cat, and of course, her family.